jenschlot/IBM-Bluemix-DevOps-Documentation/docs/glossary/index.md

 <a name="alias"></a>
 **alias**
-A unique, publicly visible short user name used in Git repository paths, Track & Plan, and desktop and command line clients.
-An alias was formerly called a Jazz ID.
+A unique, publicly visible short name used in Git repository paths, Track & Plan, and desktop and command line clients.
+If you have an existing Jazz ID, that is used as your alias.

 <a name="app"></a>
 **app**